Carnap/Carnap-Documentation/doc/dashboard.md

 Grades are exported in `.csv` format, which most spreadsheet programs should be able to import.
-Grades can either be tabulated per-assignment (for import into a CMS, for example), or per-problem (for detailed analysis of class performance, or for more complex grading schemes).
+Grades can either be tabulated per-assignment (for import into a CMS, for example), or per-problem (for detailed analysis of course performance, or for more complex grading schemes).
 Students are identified by first name, last name, University ID (an arbitrary string, like their student ID number or other useful identifying information, that you can ask them to enter when registering), and their email address.
 If a student has not entered some piece of information, its absence is indicated with a question mark.

-### Deleting a Class
+### Deleting a Course

-Deleting the class will delete all assignments associated with the class and all student work submitted in response to these assignments, so *always exercise caution when deleting a class*!
+Deleting the course will delete all assignments associated with the course and all student work submitted in response to these assignments, so *always exercise caution when deleting a course*!